dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 -   **preload** (Optional) - a list of micro-frontend names, their bundles (remoteEntry.js) will be loaded and saved in the cache when the application starts.

 Next options are only works in plugin-based approach with `MfeOutletDirective`:
--   **loader** (Optional) - Displayed when loading bundle of micro-frontend.
-Indicated as a micro-frontend string _example: 'loader-mfe/spinner'._

--   **loaderDelay** (Optional) - The delay between displaying the contents of the bootloader and the micro-frontend.
-This is to avoid flickering when the micro-frontend loads very quickly. _By default 0._
+-   **loaderDelay** (Optional) - Specifies the minimum loader display time in ms. This is to avoid flickering when the micro-frontend loads very quickly.

+	_By default is 0._

+-   **loader** (Optional) - Displayed when loading the micro-frontend.
+Specified as a MFE string or Component class.

+	_Example: 'loader-mfe/spinner'._

+	> For better UX, add loader micro-frontends to the `preload`.

--   **fallback** (Optional) - Displayed when micro-frontend component loaded with error.
-Indicated as a micro-frontend string _example: 'fallback-mfe/not-found'._
+-   **fallback** (Optional) - Displayed when loading or compiling a micro-frontend with an error.
+Specified as a MFE string or Component class.

+	_Example: 'fallback-mfe/not-found'._

-    > For better UX, add loader and fallback micro-frontends to [preload]() array.
+    > For better UX, add fallback micro-frontends to the `preload`.

 You can get all configured options by injecting NGX_MFE_OPTIONS by DI: